sbb-design-systems/lyne-components/src/components/sbb-datepicker-next-day/readme.md

-The `sbb-datepicker-next-day` is a component closely connected to the `sbb-datepicker`;
+The `sbb-datepicker-next-day` is a component closely connected to the [sbb-datepicker](/docs/components-sbb-datepicker-sbb-datepicker--docs);
 when the two are used together, the `sbb-datepicker-next-day` can be used to choose the date after the selected date, or tomorrow's date if the date-picker's input has no defined value.